angelawyman/javascript-review/1-intro.md

 ### Basics

->alert("This is an alert box!");
+`alert("This is an alert box!");`

-Every written "instruction" is called a statement. <br/>
+Every written "instruction" is called a statement.
-JavaScript statements are separated by semicolons.<br/>
+JavaScript statements are separated by semicolons.
+A bunch of statements listed are referred to as a block of code.
 The document.write() function writes a string into our HTML document.
 This function can be used to write text, HTML, or both.

     ` <script>`<br/>